TheDongLab/VizIt/README.md

 ### NOTES:
 - 1. Load all the meta data when first load the page, separate the meta data into cell level and sample level
 - 2. To reduce the size of the meta data file, meta file only save an index/key of the meta string.
-And the actual meta data is stored in a JSON file (Dict).
+And the actual metadata is stored in a JSON file (Dict).

 ## Overview